nih-cfde/training-and-engagement/docs/General-Tutorials/javascript_chooser.md

 ```

-## Add the script code to the raw page file
+## Step 2: Add the script code to the raw page file

 In our example text, we have three different blocks separated by `div`s:
 "windows", "unix", and "mac".